computationalstylistics/A_Small_Collection_of_British_Fiction/README.md

-## A Short Collection of British Novels
+## A Short Collection of British Fiction

 A selection of 28 classic British novels from the 19th century (including a few late 18th-century items).
 Full text versions, in plain text format, harvested from trustworthy public domain sites.